-Teachers and students all over the world are now at home, looking for ways to connect and continue the school year.
+Teachers and students all over the world are looking for ways to connect and start the school year remotely.
 So, what do you do when in-person is now a virtual classroom?
 If you’re struggling to figure out how to navigate distance learning, we are here to help.

 Most of what is done in the classroom bridges the gap between absorbing knowledge and drawing conclusions.
 With students now dispersed, teachers don’t have their tried and true methods to foster critical thinking.
 But with the right tools, transitioning to a digital classroom needn’t be difficult.
 We hope that by using MindMeister, you’ll be able to turn in-class lessons into online ones, present new ideas and facilitate classroom discussions.
 In this article, we’ll go over the most practical uses of MindMeister to get your remote classroom up and running in no time.